Digital Product Passport (DPP): A Peek Behind the QR Curtain

 What the Digital Product Passport Should Include

 Mandatory in the EU latest by 2030, the DPP's specific requirements are yet to be defined (expected in 2024).
 France, with laws like AGEC, leads in identifying traceability rules.
 AGEC mandates declaring the factory and various contributors (material suppliers, cutting, stitching, assembling, finishing).
-The ID Factory (a B-Corp traceability platform) is already piloting the DPP according to this regulation.

 Digital Product Passport - The IDFactory - The IDFactory